Season 1, Episode 34

 Alexa Bowditch:

-Usually, they will say things like, I don’t really want it going in, but I usually wind up enjoying it or I feel better after.
+Usually, they will say things like, I don’t really want it going on, but I usually wind up enjoying it or I feel better after.
 I hear some of those things too or it’s just the straight up, but I get to the end and I did my duty of sorts.
 I hear that language too.

 Lorne Brown: